johngallagher/patterns/_patterns/creating-a-pr.md

 Assigning reviewers
 -------------------------

-Pull Reminders will randomly assign a reviwer.
+Pull Reminders will randomly assign a reviewer.
 Also consider requesting additional review.
 Factors that you might consider whilst selecting additional reviewers:

 - The original author of the code being changed may have valuable insight
 - A specific developer may have expertise in the subject of the PR (e.g. email system, search, Redis, Marketplace)